UNdot33K/ScriptKiddie_AV/README.md

 Windows 7, 10, 11. --

-The choice of the file hash utility is not critical, there are also other doing similar job or they have more features, although script editing skills are required.
-You can try implementations using the windows included utility:
+The choice of the file hash utility is not critical, there are many doing similar job or they have more features.
+You can try implementations using the Windows included utility so you can do the hashes in your own way:

-"certutil -hashfile (file) SHA1 / MD5 / etc"
+certutil -hashfile (file) SHA1 / MD5 / etc

-so you can do the hashes in your own way, or use the "md5deep" or any other utility.
+or you can use the "md5deep" or any other utility, although script editing skills are required.
 Consider though, if the utility you're going to use, meets your expectations, some utilities might be too slow depending the algorithm used, or create hashes without providing any other data to make a more extensive integrity check.
 Since the MS-DOS era it is known that many viruses were also able to modify file attributes file creation timestamp, as well as the file size, so it can appear normal.

 ** Using Python i tried to create my own file hash utility, but i had issues accessing every